writing & research excerpts 

 Memes, meaning and network affect.

-My personal history of memes begins with a friend laughing at my pronunciation of meems as meh-meh.
+My personal history of memes began with a friend laughing at my pronunciation of meems as meh-meh.
 What was memes for a digital native of the early 2000’s was really a barrage of personalized image macros, piss posts, screenshots from text messages, comic stand-ups delivered in one image, or niche shit that “ just gets me.”
 While memes now mean just about any internet thing thing, fad, or slang that goes viral, this essay references the visual,intertextual or hybrid genre of memes.

 Customary, as it is now, to trace an origin as long ago as 1976 to The Selfish Gene, by the biologist Richard Dawkins, where he defines memes as small cultural units of transmission, similar to genes, that spread from person to person through copying or imitation.
 Memes, its evolution, and meaning as it relates to the webbed nature of the internet requires the lens of the social and material dimensions of the internet.
 In How to do Words with Things, Bruno Latour provides the closest view to the warm bodied nature of memes—“things do not exist without being full of people, and the more modern and complicated they are, the more people swarm through them.”